 School performances will be presented January to April 2020

 Flight of the Hummingbird, subtitled A Parable for the Environment, is a touching exploration of environmental issues and moral courage – the best-selling graphic novel by Michael Nicoll Yahgulanaas that is inspiring the opera.

-In the story, a forest fire rages, and all the animals are overwhelmed by fear and a sense of futility.
+In the book, a forest fire rages, and all the animals are overwhelmed by fear and a sense of futility.
 Only Dukdukdiya, the hummingbird, refuses to give up.
 She flies to the stream, picks up a single drop of water in her beak, and drops it on the fire.
 Over and over, back and forth she flies.
 When the bear finally asks what she is doing, she replies, I am doing what I can.

 Above: short video of Flight of the Hummingbird, based on the book and artwork by Michael Nicoll Yahgulanaas.
 Film by Christopher Auchter, Trickster Animation House.
 Narration by Lark Clark.
 Music by Big City Indians.

-Michael Nicoll Yahgulanaas is an internationally recognized BC artist whose practice embraces an astonishing variety of media – large-scale public art, mixed media sculptures, watercolours, ink drawings, ceramics, graphic novels, cartoons, and animated short film.
+Michael Nicoll Yahgulanaas is an internationally recognized Haida artist whose practice embraces an astonishing variety of media – large-scale public art, mixed media sculptures, watercolours, ink drawings, ceramics, graphic novels, cartoons, and animated short film.
 His works are on display in the Vancouver Art Gallery, the British Museum, the Metropolitan Museum of Art.

 Award-winning designer Barry Gilson is co-founder, with Yahgulanaas, of Y Public Art, a large scale public art design and installation company; he is also an experienced operations executive and principal of award-winning architectural interiors company RED Design.